-GPV is among the ten largest European-based EMS providers, with the aim of making our customers “Accomplish More”, by delivering in-house product design and engineering, test strategy and development, mechanics, cable assemblies, & box-build, which all makes GPV the one-stop EMS partner it is today.
+GPV is among the ten largest European-based EMS providers, with the aim of making our customers “Accomplish More”, by delivering in-house product Design & Engineering, Electronics Manufacturing (EMS), Mechanics, Cable Assemblies & Box-Build / Mechatronics, which all makes GPV the one-stop EMS partner it is today.

 GPV has more than 50 years of experience within Electronics Manufacturing Services.

 In 1961, Knud W. Hansen founded Glostrup Plade Vaerksted, later renamed to the more commonly known name of GPV.
 In 1986, the company GPV Industry A/S was listed on the Danish stock exchange.